-Engage your child in conversation:
+Talk with your child:

-- Introduce new words or names to your child in a familiar setting.
-For example, point to and name familiar foods at mealtime. - Name things and encourage your child to imitate you. - Point to clothing, toys, body parts, objects or pictures and ask your toddler to name them. - Use simple sentences to describe to your child what you are doing. - Make a picture book with photos of your child, family members, pets and objects familiar to your child. - Sing songs with your child.
+- Use simple sentences to describe what you are doing.
+Your child may not know the meaning of some words.
+But hearing the sounds helps develop critical language skills. - Repeat yourself.
+Your child's vocabulary increases when they hear familiar sounds and words repeated.
+This prepares your child for more complex speech and reading. - Introduce new words or names to your child in a familiar setting. - Point to and name foods at mealtime. - Point to clothing, toys, body parts, objects, or pictures.
+Ask your toddler to name them.
+You may need to first name the object so your child can copy you. - Make a picture book with photos of your child, family members, pets, and objects familiar to your child.